-\\Note: Fiscal years 2014 and prior were not restated for implementation of GASB Statement No. 68 and No. 71.
+\\ Note: Fiscal years 2014 and prior were not restated for implementation of GASB Statement No. 68 and No. 71.

-\\\Restated for GASB Statement No. 75
+\\\ Note: Fiscal year 2016 restated for GASB Statement No. 75, prior years not restated.

-HILLSBOROUGH COUNTY, FLORIDA WATER ENTERPRISE FUND PUBLIC UTILITIES DEPARTMENT General Operating Statistics Fiscal Years - 2008 Through 2017
+HILLSBOROUGH COUNTY, FLORIDA WATER ENTERPRISE FUND PUBLIC UTILITIES DEPARTMENT General Operating Statistics Fiscal Years - 2009 Through 2018